44100hertz/synth-fun/README.md

 Synthesizers For Fun (and Profit?)
 ==================================

-Sam is making a basic set of synthesizers that could be used for a game.
-Sage might? make a frontend for this as well.
+I was trying to make a basic set of synthesizers that could be used for a game.

-The end goal is to create decent-sounding music, probably using a plaintext format that the music (TODO) parser reads.
+The end goal was to create decent-sounding music, probably using a parsed plaintext format.

+I became unhappy with the way things were going, and stopped development recently.
+This project's code will probably be used in part for another similar project with the same goal.